TWJolly/sogive_cc_import/README.md

 convert_all_data_to_json is also called by the elasticsearch_import script which places the data into an ES database.

 There are a number of options for selecting which ids to use.
-Note - ccnverting all the data will probably take a very long time.
+Note - converting all the data will probably take a very long time.